rame0/rame0/README.md

 ### My name is Ramil.

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on:
   - CRM/WCS system that manages relations with wholesale customers
-  - E-commers website for retail custommers
+  - Couple retail E-commers websites
-- 🤔 Both uses on Apache + PHP + MySQL + JQuery (partially JS ES6 modules) + SCSS.
+   -  🤔 Both uses on Apache + PHP + MySQL + JS (JQuery) (partially JS ES6 modules) + SCSS.
+  - Developing WMS/CRM for transport company from scratch
-  - Looking forward to move to React JS (at least ecommerce website)
+- 🔭 Looking forward to move to React JS (at least ecommerce website)
-- 🛠 Test environment runs inside Docker containers and includes
+- 🛠 Test environment runs inside Docker containers and includes:
   - XDebug for debuging
   - Tideways Xhprof + Xhgui for profiling
   - Gulp for building JS and CSS